Personal Information Your Child Must Know

 I would want to teach my child just enough information that I think is necessary without overwhelming him with more to remember than he can handle.

-You would do the same thing for a child with autism, but with some steps added to make sure she can remember and recite the information.
+You would do the same thing for a child with autism, but with some steps added to make sure they can remember and recite the information.

 When I taught this information to my son, I asked the questions in different ways.
 One day I might say, “What is your name?”
 The next day I might ask, “What’s your full name?”